githubpartners/microsoft-learn/github/github-codespaces/includes/1-introduction.md

 - Describe GitHub Codespaces
 - Define the GitHub Codespace lifecycle and how to perform each step
 - Understand the different customizations you can personalize with GitHub Codespaces
-- Discern the differences between GitHub.dev and GitHub Codespaces
+- Understand when to use gitHub.dev and GitHub Codespaces

 ## Pre-requisites
 - A GitHub Account